“For where your treasure is, there your heart will be also.”

 Also, there are clear links between dreams, cultural narratives and mystical methods such as tarot cards.
 So what applies to one often applies to all.

 Most people are tasked by society, “What will you become in your life?
 And the responses are mainly like, “I want to be…” an educator, a pioneer, a game changer, a life-saver, a musician, an inspirational speaker, etc.

-But in order to become one of those “Whats” you need to have developed into the right kind of “Who” to accomplish these culturally defined goals.
+But in order to become one of those “Whats” you need to have developed into the right kind of “Who” to accomplish these culturally defined obligations.
 That “Who” needs to be the kind of person who will stand up to the rigours of training or the thankless struggling to achieve the required end result.

 Jim Rohn, an American entrepreneur and motivational speaker of the past said,

 “After you become a millionaire, you can give all of your money away because what’s important is not the million dollars; what’s important is the person you have become in the process of becoming a millionaire.
 What it makes of you will always be the far greater value than what you get.”